engineblock/engineblock/docs/internals_slot_assembly.md

 # Understanding Slot Assembly

-If you are building new ActionType implementations for EM, it can help to understand the creational pattern used for slot assembly.
+If you are building new ActionType implementations for EngineBlock, it can help to understand the creational patterns used for slot assembly.

 ### What is Slot Assembly?